Adaptive Clothing for the Blind

 Adaptive Tops

-Adaptive tops are designed with easy-open necklines and front closures that are easy to use and that simplify the dressing process.
-They often incorporate distinct tactile cues to help identify the front and back, aiding individuals in dressing independently and correctly.
+Adaptive tops are designed with easy-open necklines and front closures that simplify the dressing blind process.
+These adaptive clothing for women often incorporate distinct tactile clothing cues to help identify the front and back, aiding individuals in dressing independently and correctly.

 Adaptive Shirts